cbass2404/wctrl-auto-ab-detent-ratio/README.md

 couple of seconds, so you can tune from the cockpit.

 **Move Up** and **Move Down** reorder the selected row, and **A-Z** sorts the whole table by name.
-Order is yours to arrange — the table is read top to bottom and saved in the order you see. **`NONE`** is the exception: it is pinned to the top and cannot be moved, deleted or renamed, because it is the fallback every unmatched aircraft lands on.
-Its ratio is still yours to edit — that is the only part of it Edit will change.
+Order is yours to arrange, the table is read top to bottom and saved in the order you see. **`NONE`** is the exception: it is pinned to the top and cannot be moved, deleted or renamed, because it is the fallback every unmatched aircraft lands on.
+Its ratio is still yours to edit, that is the only part of it Edit will change.

 The name is matched as a **case-insensitive substring** of the DCS aircraft name, so `FA-18` covers `FA-18C_hornet`.
-On several matches the longest name wins. **`NONE` is the fallback** for anything unmatched — keep it in the list.
+On several matches the longest name wins. **`NONE` is the fallback** for anything unmatched, keep it in the list.

 A row turns **green** when it is the one on the throttle right now: the row DCS matched when it reported an aircraft, or the row you last hit **Activate** on, and in both cases